 5. NOTING that effective wetland management, as described in Resolution XII.15, Evaluation of the management effectiveness of Ramsar Sites, requires an understanding and evaluation of the threats to the ecological character of a site;

 6. FURTHER NOTING the requirement under Resolution XI.8, on Streamlining procedures for describing Ramsar Sites at the time of designation and subsequent updates, to ensure that a comprehensive description of factors (actual and likely) adversely affecting a site’s ecological character is provided in the Ramsar Information Sheet (RIS) of a Wetland of International Importance;

+6bis.
+NOTING that Contracting Parties have developed different methodologies and tools to improve understanding and assessment of risks and pressures, which consider different regional and national circumstance; and

-7. CONCERNED that, without adequate assessment of the drivers of negative change, the vulnerability of wetlands, including Wetlands of International Importance, to a diversity of threats, will continue;
+7. CONCERNED that, without adequate assessment of the drivers of negative change, ineffective conservation and restoration actions may be implemented and the pressures and risks on wetlands, including Wetlands of International Importance, to a diversity of threats, will continue;

 THE CONFERENCE OF THE CONTRACTING PARTIES

-8. RECOGNIZES the need to assess the vulnerability of wetlands to a variety of threats and drivers of negative change in ecological character;
+8. RECOGNIZES the need to improve the assessment of pressures and risks to wetlands and of the impacts from a variety of threats and drivers of negative change in ecological character to implement effective conservation and restoration actions;

-9. REAFFIRMS the long-term value of taking a participatory approach when evaluating threats to wetlands, including to Wetlands of International Importance;
+9. REAFFIRMS the long-term value of taking a participatory approach when evaluating pressures and risks to wetlands, including to Wetlands of International Importance;

-10. CALLS ON Contracting Parties when monitoring the condition of Wetlands of International Importance, and other wetlands, to ensure that such assessments not only include biological and hydrological components but also consider the vulnerability of the ecological character of the wetlands to a variety of threats;
+10. CALLS ON Contracting Parties when monitoring the condition of Wetlands of International Importance, and other wetlands, to ensure that such assessments not only include biological and hydrological components but also consider the vulnerability of the ecological character of the wetlands to a variety of pressures and risks;

-11. TAKES NOTE of the Wetland Vulnerability Assessment Tool (WETVAT) described in Annex 1 of this Resolution; and ENCOURAGES Contracting Parties to consider, as appropriate, using the approach to assess the vulnerability of wetlands, especially those related to Article 3.2 of the Convention;
+11. TAKES NOTE of the Wetland Vulnerability Assessment Tool (WETVAT) described in Annex 1 of this Resolution; [INVITES Contracting Parties to consider, as appropriate, using the approach to assess the pressures and risks to wetlands, especially those related to Article 3.2 of the Convention, and FURTHER NOTES that the use of the tool is non-mandatory;];

-12. FURTHER ENCOURAGES Contracting Parties, in the use of the approach described in Annex 1 or other similar approaches, to adopt adaptive management principles that allow for continuous data collection, periodic review, and iterative assessment as new information becomes available, thereby enhancing the effectiveness in responding to emerging threats and knowledge gaps;
+12. ENCOURAGES Contracting Parties, in the use of relevant tools and methodologies including the approach described in Annex 1, to adopt adaptive management principles that allow for continuous data collection, periodic review, and iterative assessment as new information becomes available, thereby enhancing the effectiveness in responding to pressures and risks and knowledge gaps;

-13. ALSO ENCOURAGES Contracting Parties, as appropriate, to utilize the approach described in Annex 1, or other relevant approaches to assess wetland vulnerability, when describing the status of Sites on the List of Wetlands of International Importance in their National Reports and Ramsar Information Sheets;
+13. ALSO ENCOURAGES Contracting Parties, as appropriate, to assess the pressures and risks to wetlands , when describing the status of Sites on the List of Wetlands of International Importance in their National Reports and Ramsar Information Sheets;

-14. INVITES Contracting Parties to allocate resources, where available, or seek partnerships with Ramsar Regional Initiatives and relevant international organizations to facilitate training, workshops, and resource sharing aimed at strengthening technical capacities for assessing and addressing wetland vulnerabilities;
+14. INVITES Contracting Parties to allocate resources, where available, or seek partnerships with Ramsar Regional Initiatives and international organizations to facilitate training, workshops, and resource sharing aimed at strengthening technical capacities for assessing pressures and risks;

+[14bis.
+CALLS on other Contracting Parties and stakeholders to provide additional funding to enhance capacity building to Contracting Parties in Africa.]

 15. CONFIRMS that this Resolution does not create additional reporting obligations for Parties, or financial implications on the Secretariat; and

 16. THANKS the Ramsar Regional Center – East Asia for their sponsorship and organization that laid the foundation for the WETVAT.

+16bis.
+REQUESTS STRP to review the WETVAT tool and in particular to identify elements of the tool that may support the review of the RIS proposed under DRXV.x,

 Annex 1